UnseenWizzard/unseenwizzard.github.io/cv.md

 __Team Lead__ _Dynatrace_
 * `07.2022-` Turning a side-project into a product as the lead of a new ['Configuration as Code'](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code) team.<br/>
   *Helped to form a new distributed team around a project I started with a colleague in 2019.*<br/>
-  *Acting as people lead to three developers while driving technical direction as a developer and working closely*<br/>
+  *Providing people leadership to three developers as well as engineering leadership.*<br/>
-  *with department and product leadership on the vision of turning the project into a product.*<br/>
+  *Driving technical direction and working closely with department and product leadership on the vision of turning the project into a product.*<br/>
 * `-07.2022` Lead a growing development team focused on our k8s microservice platform and core services.<br/>
-  *Supported a hybrid team growing from two to seven developers during the pandemic as a people lead and developer.*<br/>
+  *Supported a hybrid team's growth from two to seven developers during the pandemic as a people lead, developer and "team PO" scoping work packages and roadmaps with product management and architects.*<br/>
-  *Worked with department and architectural leadership to transition a software development-focused team*<br/>
-  *into a cross-functional platform team to fill a gap in developer experience.*<br/>
+  *Worked with department and architectural leadership to transition a software development-focused team into a cross-functional platform team to fill a gap in developer experience.*<br/>
   *Achieved a notable reduction in onboarding new services and maintenance by introducing template solutions to development teams.*<br/>
 * Additionally focused on knowledge-sharing, Agile development practices and culture across teams.<br/>
   *Part of several location-wide improvement initiatives over the years - for example, introduced a local 'culture onboarding'.*<br/>
   *Introduced local versions of public speaking training and knowledge-sharing spaces.*<br/>
   *Acting as a mentor to several local Team Leads and 'sparring partner' in a company-wide leadership training program.*<br/>

+<div class="pagebreak"></div>

 `10.2019-now`
 __(Senior) Software Engineer__ _Dynatrace_